Public State

 Querying

-To query the value currrently stored at counter:
+To query the value currently stored at counter:

 counter.unwrap();